-Stardust Bay is on the southeast coast of Sedanka Island, about 16 miles (26 km) southeast of Dutch Harbor, Alaska.
-Stardust Bay is named for a fishing vessel wrecked on the steep, high energy beach, at the head of a funnel-shaped embayment exposed toward the Aleutian Trench.
+Stardust Bay is on the southeast coast of Sedanka Island, about 780 miles (1258 km) southwest of Anchorage and 16 miles (26 km) southeast of Dutch Harbor, Alaska.
+Stardust Bay is named for a fishing vessel that wrecked on the steep high-energy beach at the head of the bay.
+The funnel-shaped embayment is exposed to the full force of waves from the Gulf of Alaska.
 This bay is the site of an ongoing study by the U.S. Geological Survey of very large tsunamis.

-Sedanka Island is about 11 miles (18 km) long, and located in the Fox Islands off the northeast coast of Unalaska Island, in the Eastern Aleutians, Alaska.
-In 1792 Lieutenant Sarichev, of the Imperial Russian Navy, named the island “Spirkin”, but that same year Martin Sauer gave the Aleut name “Sithanak” which Marcus Baker recorded “Siginak” meaning “braided” or “curled”.
+Sedanka Island is about 11 miles (18 km) long and located in the Fox Islands, off the northeast coast of Unalaska Island in the Eastern Aleutians.
+In 1792, Lieutenant Sarichev of the Imperial Russian Navy named the island “Spirkin”, but that same year Martin Sauer gave the Aleut name “Sithanak” which Marcus Baker recorded “Siginak” meaning “braided” or “curled”.
 The U.S. Coast and Geodetic Survey named the island “Sedanka” on charts from 1921.
 Sedanka is uninhabited, but an Aleut village called Biorka was on the north coast until 1942 when it was evacuated during World War II and later abandoned.